payloadcms/plugin-cloud-storage/README.md

 ### ImageKit Adapter

-To use the ImageKit adapter, you need to have `katex` installed in your project dependencies.
-To do so, run `yarn add katex`.
+To use the ImageKit adapter, you need to have `imagekit` installed in your project dependencies.
+To do so, run `yarn add imagekit`.

 From there, create the adapter, passing in all of its required properties: